Ayush1099/APIs/README.md

 This is a Backend Application consisting of 2 APIs of type GET and POST method.

 ## Features
-- The POST method is used to create new data and
+- POST method is used to create new data.
 - GET method is used to fetch Data.
-- Implemented JWT mechanism for Authentication and Authorization and
+- Implemented JWT mechanism for Authentication and Authorization.
-- Error Handling Middlware.
+- Implemented Error Handling Middleware.
 - Integrated Swagger for API Documentation and Testing.
+- Implemented validations for Request parameters.

 ## Technologies Used
 - Framework: Express JS